Wrestling with my husband's fear of getting COVID again

 I told Jackson that's not an easy thing to communicate — and he agrees.
 "Sometimes people have a hard time considering something when a spouse brings it up," he says, because it may sound like lecturing or nagging or come with emotional baggage from the relationship.

-That's where a therapist could help, especially one who has experience working with patients who have had long COVID or chronic illness and understands the science and the high stakes.
-They may be able to help my husband "step back, be reflective and say, 'Maybe my anxiety is getting tangled up in this,' " he says.
+That's where a therapist or a couple's counselor could help, especially one who has experience working with patients who have had long COVID or chronic illness and understands the science and the high stakes.
+They may be able to help my husband "step back, be reflective and say, 'Maybe my anxiety is getting tangled up in this,' " says Jackson.

 Keep communicating